 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The wave of tech layoffs continues
+The wave of tech layoffs continues.

-Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng20/01/2024
+Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng19/01/2024

-Google Corporation in the US
+Google Corporation in the United States

-Google Corporation in the US
+Google Corporation in the United States

-Layoffs.fyi estimates that more than 224,000 tech workers will be laid off in 2023; the figure for 2022 is 164,969.
-Amazon had the most layoffs (27,410), followed by Meta (21,000), Google (12,115) and Microsoft (11,158).
+Layoffs.fyi estimates that in 2023, the total number of tech workers laid off will exceed 224,000; this figure was 164,969 in 2022.
+Amazon had the highest number of layoffs (27,410), followed by Meta (21,000), Google (12,115), and Microsoft (11,158).

 Source